Estimated reading time: 5 minutes

 5. Get Financing

-The basic costs for a pawn shop startup can vary greatly, but on average range from $10,000 to $100,000.
-Either way, you’re going to need financing.
+The basic startup costs for a pawn shop business can vary greatly, but on average range from $10,000 to $100,000.
+Either way, you’re probably going to need financing .

 In order to get financing backing for your business, you’ll need to put together a business plan.
 That’s because business plans showcase and organize established strategies, required allocated resources, attention to business finances, and projected growth – all of which are essential for receiving funding from banks and lenders.